Modestep at KOKO

 The band seems to have garnered a lot of media attention on the back of their new take on the sub-genre.
 Nevertheless, is this less hardcore, more mainstream sound what dubstep needs?
 And is it what the future of rock music sounds like?
 Only time will tell.

-For further information about Modestep and future events visit here.
+For further information and future events visit visit Modestep’s website here.